-Placement testing in Math, English, and Reading Comprehension are required of all entering students, both full-time and part-time.
+Math, English, and Reading Comprehension placement testing is required for all entering students, both full-time and part-time.
 Exemptions may be granted if you have completed placement tests at CCC within the last three years, have transferred credit in college-level English and/or math, or have had the test or portions of the test waived by Admissions.

-The placement tests are not timed, with the exception of the English portion.
-During this portion of testing, you will be given one hour to type your essay (hand-written essays are permitted).
-You should allot three hours for completing the testing process.
+You should allow three hours for completing the testing process.
 Calculators are not permitted for the math section.
 However, scrap paper and pencils will be provided.

 At the conclusion of the test, the computer automatically determines your placement into English, Reading, and Math classes using criteria established by CCC faculty and staff.
 Course placements are made on the basis of the test scores, and serve as a beginning step in the advisement and course registration process.

-If you require special accommodations for testing, you should contact the Student Disability Services Office prior to scheduling a placement test appointment.
-Once accommodations have been approved, the Assessment Coordinator will contact you to arrange an appointment for testing.
-You may reach the Student Disability Services office by calling 607-962-9262 or 1-800-358-7171 x9262.
+If you require accommodations for testing, you should meet with the Student Disability Services Office prior to scheduling a assessment test appointment.
+Please complete the SDS appointment request form and we will contact you to schedule your appointment.
+The coordinator will schedule your assessment test after completion of the intake process.
+You may also reach the Student Disability Services office by calling 607-962-9262 or 1-800-358-7171 x9262.

 If you would like to test closer to home, you will need to find a test proctor that meets our requirements.
 Once you have found a suitable proctor complete and return the Test Proctor Request Form.
 After the Office of Admissions receives your completed form the test proctor login, and instructions will be emailed to the proctor.